dylanhogg/gptauthor/README.md

 [![Latest Tag](https://img.shields.io/github/v/tag/dylanhogg/gptauthor)](https://github.com/dylanhogg/gptauthor/tags)
 [![Build](https://github.com/dylanhogg/gptauthor/workflows/build/badge.svg)](https://github.com/dylanhogg/gptauthor/actions/workflows/python-poetry-app.yml)

-GPTAuthor is a tool for writing long form, multi-chapter stories and novels using AI
+Unleash your storytelling genius: GPTAuthor is an easy to use command-line tool for writing long form, multi-chapter stories given a story prompt.

 ![A GPT human cybord writing a manuscript](https://github.com/dylanhogg/gptauthor/blob/main/docs/img/header.jpg?raw=true)

 ## Installation

-You can install [gptauthor](https://pypi.org/project/gptauthor/) using pip:
+You can install [gptauthor](https://pypi.org/project/gptauthor/) using pip, ideally into a Python [virtual environment](https://realpython.com/python-virtual-environments-a-primer/#create-it).

 ```bash
 pip install gptauthor
 ```

-## Usage
+## Command Line Usage

-### Example Usage
+### Example Usage and API Key

-This example reads the story prompt from the example file [prompts-openai-drama.yaml](https://github.com/dylanhogg/gptauthor/blob/main/gptauthor/prompts-openai-drama.yaml) file and writes 3 chapters using the `gpt-3.5-turbo` model with a temperature of `0.1`:
+This example reads the story prompt from the example file [prompts-openai-drama.yaml](https://github.com/dylanhogg/gptauthor/blob/main/gptauthor/prompts-openai-drama.yaml) file and writes 3 chapters using the `gpt-3.5-turbo` model with a temperature of `0.1`.
+Note that you will need to set an [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key) environment variable.

+It's recommended to experiment using the default `gpt-3.5-turbo` model as generating a few chapters will only cost a couple cents (as of Jan 2024).
+Once you are happy with the results you can try one of the more expensive `gpt-4` models which will produce better quality results, be slower, and cost more to run.
+See the [OpenAI pricing page](https://openai.com/pricing#language-models) for more details.

 ```bash
 export OPENAI_API_KEY=sk-<your key>